 Important Information About Bail Bondsman

-There are a few things you have to know about bail bonds and the people who help you with bail.
+There are a few things you have to know about bail bonds and the bail bonds agents as well:

 - The fraction that you paid, often time 10%, is non-refundable.
 That is how they make money, so don’t expect to get your money back.